stefanwalther/qvOnOffSwitch/README.md

-# OnOffSwitch Extension for Qlikview
+# OnOffSwitch Extension for QlikView

 **_OnOffSwitch_** is a QlikView extension which allows you to change the value of a variable with a nice looking interface.